vahid1qa/Fedshi_mla/README.md

 ## Project Overview

 This project implements a complete, end-to-end personalized book recommendation system based on the Book-Crossing dataset.
 The primary goal was to build a hybrid model that leverages both collaborative filtering and content-based features to provide relevant recommendations for users.
-The entire pipeline, from advanced data cleaning and feature engineering to model training, hyperparameter optimization, and deployment via an interactive dashboard, follows State-of-the-Art (SOTA) and production-ready best practices.
+The entire pipeline, from advanced data cleaning and feature engineering to model training, hyperparameter optimization, and deployment via an interactive dashboard, is production-ready.

 **Core Task:** To build a system that can effectively learn user and item representations to provide:
 1. Personalized recommendations for known users.